Buster753/project2/README.md

 * Vscode

 # Struggles and Bugs
-The Bugs and struggles of creating this game mainly came from eventListeners.
+The Bugs and struggles of creating this game mainly came from trying to figure out eventListeners.
-Because of a minor syntax error the buttons would automatically clickthemself at page load.
+* Because of a syntax error the buttons would automatically clickthemself at page load.

 This was later resolved after looking through some stackoverflow pages and docs at W3C Schools.

 # Deployment